awsdocs/amazon-vpc-user-guide/doc_source/vpce-interface.md

 + The security groups that are associated with the endpoint network interface
 + The tags
 + The private DNS option
+**Note**
+When you enable private DNS, it might take a few minutes for the private IP addresses to become available\.
 + The endpoint policy \(if supported by the service\)

  If you remove a subnet for the interface endpoint, the corresponding endpoint network interface in the subnet is deleted\.